Masha Bruskina: Identification and remembrance

-For decades after the war, Bruskina was officially referred to only as "the unknown girl", allegedly due to antisemitism from Soviet authorities.
-Up to 2009, Bruskina's name was not acknowledged on the memorial plaque at the execution place.
-However, since 2009, a new memorial plaque at the execution place has been placed.
+For decades after the war, Bruskina was officially referred to only as "the unknown girl", possibly due to antisemitism from Soviet authorities.
+Up until 2009, Bruskina's name was not acknowledged on the memorial plaque at the execution site.
+In 2009, however, a new memorial plaque at the execution site was installed, due in part to advocacy from Bruskina's comrade Elena Drapkina.
 The Russian inscription now reads "Here on October 26, 1941 the Fascists executed the Soviet patriots K. I. Truss, V. I. Sherbateyvich and M. B. Bruskina".
 Bruskina was first recognized in the 1960s, as most of her family and friends had been killed in the Minsk Ghetto.

 A monument for Bruskina was erected in HaKfar HaYarok in Israel, and a street was named after her in Jerusalem.